 Green spinach and oats pancakes are now my go-to breakfast, especially when I don’t feel like having eggs in the morning.
 It’s a great way of incorporating a green leaf vegetable in your meals and it’s very simple to make.
 This delicious recipe also makes a great brunch to fuel your body for most of the day and works well with savoury or sweet toppings.

 - 33g or a handful of spinach

 - 60 ml of almond milk

-- 1 tsp coconut oil for the pan
+- 1 tbsp olive oil for the pan

-- Heat your pan to medium heat, pour mixture evenly on the pan and flip the pancakes onto the other side once it’s brown & cooked. * Tip: When the pancakes start bubbling a bit, this will be another indication to start flipping.
+- Fry the pancakes for 1-2 minutes and flip the pancake on the other side to cook until golden brown.
+Repeat this step until all the batter is used up.
+Use more olive oil when needed Tip: When the pancakes start bubbling a bit, this will be another indication to start flipping.

-I garnished mine with honey, cinnamon and strawberries.
+- Serve the pancakes warm with honey, sweet cinnamon and strawberries.